Deeksha78/EXP2-DBNS/README.md

-EXP NO 2: DDL COMMANDS-CREATE,ALTER,INSERT
+# EXP NO 2: DDL COMMANDS- CREATE,ALTER,INSERT

-DATE :
+### DATE : 07-03-2024

-REGISTER NUMBER: 212222040031
+### REGISTER NUMBER: 212222040031

-AIM:
+## AIM:
  To study and write DDL commands and different types of constraints.

-THEORY:
+## THEORY
 1. CREATE: This is used to create a new relation (table)
    Syntax: CREATE TABLE (field_1 data_type(size),field_2 data_type(size), .. . );